PatrykkM/patrykmrzyglod.dev/README.md

 🖥️ **Responsive & Interactive**: With a focus on responsive design, this portfolio is accessible on any device, ensuring a smooth user experience that adjusts to any screen size or resolution.

+🌟 **Interactive 3D Models**: Explore controllable 3D models using Three.js, enhancing the visual interaction within the portfolio, offering a hands-on experience with detailed and high-quality graphics.

+✉️ **Direct Communication**: Features integrated contact form powered by EmailJS, facilitating effortless communication and collaboration opportunities directly through the portfolio.

 ## Technologies

 Leveraging a robust stack of modern technologies, I've built a portfolio that's not only fast and responsive but also rich in features: